What does it take to play like a pro, and can anybody become a pro with enough work?

 - have played on a wide range of equipment under a wide range of conditions to develop a good feel for how to quickly and effectively adjust to different playing conditions.

 The biggest thing they have in common is: they have dedicated much of their life to practicing and playing pool.
 That’s how they have developed many of the things on the list above.
 A little “natural talent” or “natural ability” in many of these areas can help also.
 For many of the attributes above, it also helps to be young.
 As we age, we tend to lose many of these things.

-Concerning “nature” (genetics and natural talent) vs. “nurture” (hard work and dedication), see the book: “The Sports Gene” by David Epstein, and the Scientific American article: Can genes predict athletic performance?.
+Concerning “nature” (genetics and natural talent) vs. “nurture” (hard work and dedication), see the books: “The Sports Gene” by David Epstein and “Peak … Secrets from the New Science of Expertise” by Anders Ericsson and Robert Pool, and the Scientific American article: Can genes predict athletic performance?.
 Both nature and nurture are extremely important to reach excellence in anything.
-For certain sports (e.g., anything involving jumping or speed like some track and field events), “natural talent” (nature) can be much more important than nurture effort.
+For certain sports (e.g., anything involving jumping or speed like some track and field events), “natural talent” (nature) can be much more important than nurture and effort.
 If you don’t have the right muscle physiology (enough fast-twitch fibers), no amount of hard work and dedication can transform you into a world-class athlete in those sports.
 Also, someone with good eye-hand coordination (e.g., from genetics and/or previous experience with other activities and sports) will have an advantage in many sports over someone who is not very coordinated.